 When pruning Hydrangeas, it’s important to realize that the plant may not need to be pruned at all, it could simply be lying in it’s “dormant” state.
 Getting rid of deadening flowers, or trying to make your Hydrangea bush look (and grow!) fuller are great reasons to prune your bush.
-For more information on when to prune Hydrangeas, this article from The Spruce.

 If your hydrangea bush is a little older, it can begin to look “woody.”
 This “woody” appearance will cause the blooms to appear smaller.
 Prune the few dead branches close to the soil line to improve the appearance and help the size of flowers grow fuller.